huzaifatarar-a11y/Data-Engineer-Challenge/README.md

 ### Trade-offs

 - **Eventual consistency on writes**: `POST` returns `202`; data is visible after the worker processes it (typically < 2 s).
-This is the right trade-off for high write throughput — the producer doesn't need synchronous confirmation.
+This is the right trade-off for high write throughput, the producer doesn't need synchronous confirmation.
 - **Non-partitioned Postgres table**: For the local implementation, we use a standard table with B-tree indexes.
 For production (billions of rows), the table should be range-partitioned by `published_at` (see Migration Plan below).
 - **OpenSearch replicas = 0**: Single-node setup for local dev.
 Production would use ≥ 1 replica.
 - **JSONB for metrics**: Flexible schema allows per-platform metrics without migrations, at the cost of not having columnar storage efficiency.
 For analytics, the MinIO data lake (with Parquet conversion) compensates.